fofl12/scriptsoup/comradio2.md

 * Content: depends on type
 * Comment: depends on type (only displayed if type isn't "text")
 * Author: user ID of sender
+* Nickname: the nickname of the author (in revision 2.1)

 The most common possible message type are listed below.
 See more message types in the Extra section.
 * text